The why (introduction to the Landlord Licensing scheme)…

 The issue of the ‘Selective Landlord Licensing Scheme’ isn’t particularly new, in fact, it’s been looming around like a repugnant Vegetarian’s fart since April 2006.
 However, it’s starting to get rolled across more and more boroughs around the nation, so naturally an increasing amount of landlords are starting to make some noise as they get a whiff.

-Sadly, it’s an issue ALL landlords SHOULD be aware of because it is a legal requirement if it applies, consequently it could also account for unbudgeted costs, and have major influence over where a landlord chooses to buy in the future.
+Sadly, it’s an issue ALL landlords SHOULD be aware of because it is a legal requirement if it applies to you, consequently it could also account for unbudgeted costs, and have major influence over where a landlord chooses to buy in the future.
 I’ve already spoken to a few landlords that consciously avoid zones that are subject to the scheme- not because they have something to hide, but simply out of principle.
 Yes, landlords with morals, I’m not fucking with you.
 But that’s another story for another day.

 As with most of these harebrained schemes introduced to benefit the ‘greater good’ – it comes attached with a financial cost that landlords are forced to grin and bear.
 In other words, the ‘bend over, this won’t hurt a bit’ treatment is in full effect.
 Of course, it always hurts, and there’s always plenty of anal-blood squirting all over the place.

 Someone is getting richer, but it definitely isn’t the landlord.